-In 2010 severe flooding hit Pakistan, inundating about 37 thousand square kilometres of the nation’s area.
+In 2010, severe flooding hit Pakistan, inundating about 37 thousand square kilometres of the nation’s area.

 The total loss from these massive floods totalled US$10.4 billion, or 5.7% of Pakistan’s GDP.
-After the flooding event, the rescue and relief activities lasted up to 8 months, which began in July 2010 until the end of March 2011.
+After the flooding event, rescue and relief activities lasted up to 8 months, beginning in July 2010 and ending in March 2011. Â

 Sindh province was one of the most affected by this event; out of the 20 million affected, 7.3 million residents were from the Sindh province.
 Sadly for them, the post-recovery after this unprecedented flood stopped at the rescue and relief phase.